Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 # INVERT ULTIMATE

 Outputs the inverted input.
 For example true -> false<br />
 The input message is preserved and passed to the output pin, changing only the topic and the payload.
-If the input message has it's own topic, it'll be preserved as well.
+If the input message has it's own topic, it'll be preserved as well.<br/>
+The node tries to convert any arbitrary input value to a valid boolean value.
+It converts Homeassistant ***"on"*** and ***"off"*** to true/false values as well.<br/>

 <br/>
 <br/>